-Under this measure we are incentivised to work with local communities and stakeholders to make improvement to improve the amenity value of beaches with bathing waters.
+Under this measure we are incentivised to work with local communities and stakeholders to improve the amenity value of beaches with bathing waters.
 We have made improvements at 36 beaches, exceeding the target of 33.
+We recognise there is still work to do in this regard and will continue to work with local and national stakeholders to make further improvements alongside developing new technologies to monitor and improve the quality of bathing waters.